If you’ve had a sweet tooth like me, then pumpkin pie should be one of your favorite dishes.

 Pumpkins need full sunlight to grow, and planting it in the container allows you to move in the area where it can get optimal sunlight and grow to its fullest.

-You can start planting it during mildly cold season right after frost and place it in direct sunlight.
+You can start planting it during a mildly cold season right after frost and place it in direct sunlight.
 It allows you to start doing the seedling a few weeks earlier than planting it in the ground.

 Pumpkin needs ample space to grow, so choose a big container that can handle sizeable overgrown root balls.
 A bigger box allows you to put more soil that can provide necessary nutrients and moisture for the plant.

 A larger capacity pumpkin pot around 15 to 20 gallons or more is suitable for growing medium-sized pumpkins.
-Remember that pumpkin vine proliferates, and you can notice the growth daily.
+Remember that the pumpkin vine proliferates, and you can notice the growth daily.
 Make sure there is proper support to the pumpkin when climbing it on a trellis.

 How often should you water your pumpkins?

 Pumpkin needs water to grow properly.
 For small to medium size pumpkins, you need to water one to two inches per week.